-The institutional furniture produced in Britain in the 1950s and 1960s is truly something to feel proud of!
-The quantities that have survived to emerge on the vintage furniture scene are testament to the quality of both material and manufacturing processes, not to forget the classic forms created by mostly anonymous designers.
+The institutional furniture produced in Britain in the 1950s and 1960s is truly something to be proud of!
+The surviving quantities emerging on the vintage furniture scene are testament to the quality of both material and manufacturing processes, not forgetting the classic forms created by mostly anonymous designers.

 Functionality and design

-Techniques such as steam bending, and materials such as plywood and cast aluminium, pioneered in the pre-war years were embraced by companies such as the Educational Supply Association (ESA), Practical Equipment Ltd (PEL) and Meredew Furniture.
+Techniques such as steam bending, and materials such as plywood and cast aluminium pioneered in the pre-war years and were embraced by companies such as the Educational Supply Association (ESA), Practical Equipment Ltd (PEL) and Meredew Furniture.

 The vintage industrial furniture designs reflected the Modernist look long associated with the Bauhaus movement.
 The new manufacturing methods and technologies allowed these bold shapes and lines to be mass produced, taking Modernism from Haute Couture to Prêt à Porter.

-The ‘line’ is a term often used with reference to Modernist and Mid-Century furniture.
-A bentwood and ply stacking chair, whilst looking functional from the front will come alive when viewed from the side with the sweep of the bentwood legs and the curve of the bent ply seat.
+The ‘line’ is a term often used in reference to Modernist and Mid-Century furniture.
+A bentwood and ply stacking chair, whilst looking functional from the front, will come alive when viewed from the side with the sweep of the bentwood legs and the curve of the bent ply seat.

 A home staple

-Meredew are perhaps the exception here in that they originally made furniture for the domestic market.
-After the Second World War, the company took on its first in-house designer, Alphons Loebenstein.
-He revolutionised the company, turning what had been a very traditional collection more akin to the Victorian period into a wealth of ‘contemporary’ clean lined furniture that typified the post war look.
+Meredew might be the exception here in that they originally made furniture for the domestic market.
+After the Second World War, the company took on its first in-house designer.
+Alphons Loebenstein revolutionised the company; turning what had been a very traditional collection more akin to the Victorian period into a wealth of ‘contemporary’ clean lined furniture that typified the post war look.
 Once again, manufacturing techniques and developments in materials made the step to producing furniture for schools and institutions an easy one.

 Meredew furniture was specified for Haggerston School in Hackney in 1965 by its architect Erno Goldfinger.
 Some of this original furniture is still in use at the school today, over 50 years later.
 Over the last couple of years a number of the cabinets have made their way onto the Mid Century show scene and have been snapped up by admirers.

 Vintage institutional furniture is a great investment in terms of the quality of its manufacture and materials and its fantastic Modernist designs.
 Perhaps its biggest draw though is the sense of familiarity we all have with these pieces.
-Most of us, at some point, have been sat on or at a piece of furniture made by one of these companies.
+Most of us, at some point, have sat on or have owned a piece of furniture made by one of these companies.